Panasonic collaborates with Final Fantasy creators for SC-GN01 wearable gaming speaker

 Panasonic has unveiled its first gaming speaker wearable.
 The SC-GN01 is designed to be worn around the neck and promises "realistic surround sound" from four built-in, full-range speakers.

-Like the company's HTB01 gaming soundbar, which is announced in January, Panasonic's new wearable speaker was designed in collaboration with Tokyo-based Square Enix, creators of the Final Fantasy games franchise.
+Like the company's HTB01 gaming soundbar, announced in January, Panasonic's new wearable speaker was designed in collaboration with Tokyo-based Square Enix, creators of the Final Fantasy games franchise.

 As a result, gamers can choose from three game-specific audio modes.
 'First-Person Shooter' provides "accurate audio location", so you can better hear enemies tiptoeing towards you; 'Voice' picks out human voices to boost the clarity of the dialogue; and 'Role-Playing Game' is optimised for playing Final Fantasy XIV Online.